undergrad-partner-school

 Admissions

-In order to maximize your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
-Here are the most relevant data you should know about admission at Anne Arundel Community College.
+In order to maximize your chances of getting admitted, you need to know as much as possible about the school's criteria for admission.
+Here are the most vital information you need to know about admission at Anne Arundel Community College.

-According to the most recent information reported, this school uses standardized test scores for admission and it admitted 2,012 in 2023.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.
+According to the newest data, this school uses standardized test scores for admission and it admitted 7,252 in 2023.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.

 Test Scores

-35% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 3% submitted ACT scores, out of the overall number of those who submitted test scores.
-The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 9.1, 29.1 between 24-29, 36.4 in the range between 18-23, and 25.5 between 12-17.
+35% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 3% submitted ACT scores, out of the total number of those who submitted test scores.
+The percent of freshman students who submitted ACT Composite scores in the range between 30-36 was 9.1, 29.1 between 24-29, 36.4 in the range between 18-23, and 25.5 between 12-17.

 Student Body